3-manifolds/SnapPy/doc_src/index.rst

     ``ignore_orientation`` and ``ignore_filling_orientations`` have their
     default values).

-  - Fix potential bug (related to global spine radius) in :meth:`length_spectrum_alt <snappy.Manifold.length_spectrum_alt>` and
+  - Fixing a bug in
+    :meth:`length_spectrum_alt <snappy.Manifold.length_spectrum_alt>`
+    and
     :meth:`length_spectrum_alt_gen <snappy.Manifold.length_spectrum_alt_gen>`.

-    TODO: Determine whether this was really a bug.
-Write prove that current version actually works.
+    The estimate for the upper bound of the global spine radius was not correct in all cases.
+Note that we expect this bug to be very hard to hit and do not have a single example where the result of these methods was wrong.

   - :meth:`length_spectrum_alt <snappy.Manifold.length_spectrum_alt>` can be
     given ``count`` and ``max_len`` at the same time.
 In that case, it stops